-First time in four months, ailing Parrikar attends meeting at secretariat on first day 2019
+First time in four months, ailing Parrikar attends meeting at secretariat on first day of 2019

 Panaji, Jan 1: Goa Chief Minister Manohar Parrikar, who is suffering from a pancreatic ailment, arrived at the state secretariat on the first working day of the year.
 Parrikar was welcomed by party workers and leaders.